WASAPI-Community/data-transfer-apis/ait-implementation/README.md

 # Archive-It WASAPI implementation

 The `archiveit/wasapi` app is the bulk of the code by which Archive-It implements the WASAPI specification.
-It was written within and then extracted from the [Django project
-] that serves [
-Archive-It's partner site], so --while it can not be run alone-- it can be fit easily into another Django project.
+It was written within and then extracted from the [Django project](https://www.djangoproject.com/) that serves [Archive-It's partner site](https://partner.archive-it.org/), so --while it can not be run alone-- it can be fit easily into another Django project.

 ## Formal specifications

-The [OpenAPI ]
-file `wasapi/swagger.yaml` describes Archive-It's ideal specification at the start of implementation (with few adjustments).
+The [OpenAPI](https://www.openapis.org/) file `wasapi/swagger.yaml` describes Archive-It's ideal specification at the start of implementation (with few adjustments).
 The file `wasapi/implemented-swagger.yaml` shows what has been implemented.
 The difference between the two serves as a to-do list:  note particularly that jobs are not yet implemented.

 ## Re-integrating the code